Ivan Stedeford: Public service

 He was a Governor of the BBC, having been a member of the Beveridge Committee on its structure.
-He was also a member of the boards of the Bank of England and the UK Atomic Energy Authority.
+He was also a member of the board of the UK Atomic Energy Authority.
 He was on the council of the Department of Scientific Research and a member of the board of the Commonwealth Development Finance Company.

 He was invited in 1960 by the Prime Minister, Harold Macmillan, to become the Chairman of an Advisory Group on the state of British transport, which became known as the Stedeford Committee.
 Also on the Committee was Dr Richard Beeching, and the two men clashed on a number of issues connected with Beeching's proposals to reduce drastically the rail infrastructure of Great Britain.
 In spite of questions being asked in Parliament, Sir Ivan's report was not published at the time.
 A set of proposals for the future of the railways that came to be known as the "Beeching Plan" (more usually known as the "Beeching Cuts" or "Beeching Axe") was adopted by the Government, resulting in the closure of a third of the rail network and the scrapping of a third of a million freight wagons, much as Stedeford had foreseen and fought against.

 Stedeford's knighthood was advanced to Knight Grand Cross (GBE) in 1961 for public service.